 Although the dangers and health risks associated with cigarettes and other tobacco products are widely known, smokers can’t seem to step away from the habit and culture, even when they want to.

-With more than 16 million Americans living with some sort of negative health effects from tobacco use, it’s time to take control of your health and take the needed steps to quit smoking.
+More than 16 million Americans are living with some sort of negative health effects from tobacco use, with lung cancer being one of them.
+So it’s time to take control of your health and take the needed steps to quit smoking.

 “But it’s hard!”